 Pick-Up in Orangeville, Shelburne and at our farm in Mulmur!

 At Fiddle Foot Farm, our goal is to produce and provide fresh, local, organic vegetables as year-round as possible.
 We have a great selection of vegetables and are confident that we have adequate supply to last you until the end of February.
 Slowly but surely, we are extending the availability of locally grown, organic produce!
 This year, we dedicated close to 1.5 acres of garden to growing storage vegetables to keep through the winter months.
-Some of our storage crops are only now coming out of the ground (carrots, beets, celeriac, potatoes, turnip) while others were harvested during the summer months (onions, garlic, squash).
+Some of our storage crops are only now coming out of the ground (carrots, beets, celeriac, radish, kohlrabi, turnip) while others were harvested during the summer months (onions, garlic, squash).

 WHAT IS A WINTER CSA?